 Then what instead should have been the response from a follower of Christ?
 When we see someone using double-speak to maneuver around Jesus’ message given the 12, then this should have raised an alarm.
 When Paulinists admit Paul quotes the Master with “extreme rarity” and came with a “fifth gospel” wholly devoid of what is in the other four, a red flag also should have gone up.
 Finally, we should have immediately questioned the supposition of apostleship and inspiration of one engaging in what everyone (Paulinists included) admits is duplicity — a clear pattern of bait-and-switch.

 A theologian once addressed the identical issue of how we must assess someone like this.
-When there are indications that someone is fraudulently trying to pawn off his words as inspired and part of the Bible, we must pause.
-Speaking of a passage at the end of the Torah that speaks of Moses' death, Rawlinson says this cannot be inspired scripture.
+When there are indications that someone is fraudulently trying to pawn off his words as inspired and as part of the Bible, we must pause.
+Speaking of a passage at the end of the Torah that speaks of Moses' death written by an author other than Moses, Rawlinson says this cannot be inspired scripture.
 In this context, Rawlinson expresses a valid principle.
 Rawlinson says if one engages in “impudent fraud” to “palm [off] on the world a gross and elaborate deception... [that is,] to obtain for his statements a weight and authority which they otherwise would not be entitled,” such duplicity should destroy “our confidence in the integrity of the author.”
 (George Rawlinson, “On the Genuineness and Authenticity of the Pentateuch,” Aids to Faith: A Series of Theological Essays (Ed.
 William Thomson, D.D.)
 (N.Y.: Appleton & Co., 1863) at 273, 279.)

 Similarly, while deception by Paul may be excused by Givens and others devoted to Paul, we should have instead lost all sense of confidence in Paul’s integrity if the case for guile be proven.
 And that case is impossible to deny.
 As Thomas Cosette recently wrote: “Paul’s teachings use the most double-minded expressions of thought and practice there is.”
 (Thomas L. Cosette, Hebrew Prophecies of the Coming of Paul (2007) at 37.)